Kopila Valley School

 LEARNING FOR LIFE

-At Kopila Valley School, we are dedicated to creating an environment that fosters mutual respect and working together, deep learning and boundless creativity.
-To developing joyful, compassionate learners and innovative thinkers.
-As part of our vision, we were the first school in Nepal to outlaw corporal punishment, a decision that stands in stark contrast to nearby schools but is key to our students’ success.
+At Kopila Valley School, we are dedicated to creating an environment that fosters mutual respect, working together, deep learning and boundless creativity.
+We strive to develop joyful, compassionate learners and innovative thinkers.
+Through training and education, we have lead other schools to outlaw corporal punishment, a decision that stands in stark contrast to nearby schools but is key to our students’ success.

 Our students are at their best when their creative energies are stoked.
 They thrive at science fairs and theater performances, art month and poetry slams.
 They love dancing and moving, reading and learning.
 Kopila Valley School focuses on Montessori methods over teaching to a test.
 On helping students become doers – and future leaders.